-These Vegan Gingerbread cookies are soft in the middle, crispy on the edges with the best balance of spices and delicious cinnamon, molasse, and ginger flavor.
+These Vegan Gingerbread cookies are soft in the middle and crispy on the edges with the best balance of spices and delicious cinnamon, molasse, and ginger flavor.

 So, let’s start the holiday season with the most classic Vegan Christmas cookie recipe ever!